symfony-cmf/cmf-sandbox/README.md

 The admin backend is still in an early stage.
 Until it improves, the easiest is to programmatically create data.
 The best way to do that is with the doctrine data fixtures.
-The DoctrinePHPCRBundle included in the symfony-cmf repository provides a command to load fixtures.
+The DoctrinePHPCRBundle included in the symfony-cmf repository provides a command to load fixtures:

     app/console -v doctrine:phpcr:fixtures:load

 Run this to load the fixtures from the Sandbox MainBundle.

-## Setup permissions
+## Setup filesystem permissions

-As with any Symfony, you need to set up permissions.
+As with any Symfony2 installation, you need to set up some filesystem permissions.
-A good guide is at [Symfony2 installation guide](http://symfony.com/doc/current/book/installation.html#configuration-and-setup).
+A good guide is in the [Symfony2 installation guide](http://symfony.com/doc/current/book/installation.html#configuration-and-setup).
 If you use the default setup, an sqlite database will be created at `app/app.sqlite`.
-You need to set up permissions for this file and app/ folder as well.
+You need to set up permissions for this file and the app/ folder with the method you chose from the installation guide.

-But if you are just want to move on for now run sudo chmod -R 777 on app/ folder.
+If you just want to move on and try out the sandbox for now, you can
+run:

+    sudo chmod -R 777 app/

 ## Access by web browser

-Create an apache virtual host entry along the lines of
+Create an apache virtual host entry along the lines of:

     <Virtualhost *:80>
         Servername cmf.lo